gbuk21/sightswords.github.io/split3/_posts/2020-01-04-Sight words reading practice 106.md

 youtubeId: ZqbleO0pBn0
 ---

-In this video, you will learn the following sightwords and spellings
+<h4> In this video, you will learn the following sightwords and spellings.
+You will have an opportunitiy to repeat the spelling. #MemorizeSpelling #SightWordsSpelling</h4>

 1 - Vehicle